dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

  OpenType fonts allow the handling of large glyph sets using Unicode encoding.
 Such encoding enables broad international support as well as for typographic glyph variants.

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] text rendering is powered by Microsoft ClearType sub-pixel technology that supports resolution independence.
+ WPF text rendering is powered by Microsoft ClearType sub-pixel technology that supports resolution independence.
 This significantly improves legibility and provides the ability to support high quality magazine style documents for all scripts.

 <a name="intl_layout"></a>
 ### International Layout
- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides a very convenient way to support horizontal, bidirectional, and vertical layouts.
+ WPF provides a very convenient way to support horizontal, bidirectional, and vertical layouts.
 In presentation framework the <xref:System.Windows.FrameworkElement.FlowDirection%2A> property can be used to define layout.
 The flow direction patterns are:

 - *LeftToRight* - horizontal layout for Latin, East Asian and so forth.